ScooloV/bbpedia/docs/death_zone/new_inducements.md

 *Goblins are renowned for their sneaky, devious behaviour but, every once in a while, one will rise to prominence who makes the rest of them look as slow-witted as Trolls by comparison.
 Fink da Fixer was never the tallest or quickest, but wherever he went, he was the most quick- witted Goblin around.
 He started his Blood Bowl career playing with the Thunder Valley Greenskins, but was promoted to assistant coach when his shrewd grasp of tactics was noticed by head coach, Frugg One-eye.*

 *It wasn't long before he was practically running the team, and then only a matter of time before he outgrew the Greenskins.
 He set himself up as an independent contractor, and the rest is history!
-Now he can be found on the sidelines in all corners of the circuit, clipboard in hand, making sure the rest of the coaching staff have everything they need a few seconds before they need it, greasing the palms of the officialss and generally making himself indispensable.*
+Now he can be found on the sidelines in all corners of the circuit, clipboard in hand, making sure the rest of the coaching staff have everything they need a few seconds before they need it, greasing the palms of the officials and generally making himself indispensable.*

 **"YOU GOT IT, BOSS!"**